franciscoabsampaio/nanogpt/README.md

 - `n_neurons`: 200

 Batch normalization was commented out.
 Learning rate was reduced by a factor of 10 after 1000 iterations.

+A key way in which this implementation of an MLP differs from a traditional MLP, is how the inputs were **flattened**, to maximize sequence understanding, instead of conducting the analysis per-token.
+That is, each sequence entered the linear layer (and subsequent layers) in the shape `(B, T * C)` (the entirety of the time dimension (T) is being passed between neuronal layers as if it were extra embedding dimensions), which differs from, e.g., the WaveNet model (see below), which implements its context-understanding from other mechanics (dilation, causal convolutions, etc).

 #### Number of Parameters